luow23/FSR/README.md

 # FSR
-A Feature Shuffling and Restoration Strategy for Universal Unsupervised Anomaly Detection
+[KBS 2025] A Feature Shuffling and Restoration Strategy for Universal Unsupervised Anomaly Detection